xpikachuzz/polling/readme.md

 # The project:
 A polling website, which:
 1. displays live changes in the polls votes by using web sockets.
 2. The user is required to login/register.
+3. Use of PSQL for storage

 # Features to be added by dev:
 1. Fix the design